 The original iPhone completely changed the tech world, and since then, each new release has had a major impact on smartphones in general.
 There are plenty of reasons people swear by them — whether it be their tight integration with the Apple ecosystem, their easy-to-use interface, or their own great features.
 But within the Apple ecosystem, it can still be hard to find the best iPhone for your needs.

 These days, there is more than just one model.
-For starters, Apple released a hefty four devices in the iPhone 12 series — but it also still offers some previous-generation models and some more budget-minded models.
+For starters, Apple released a hefty four devices in the iPhone 13 series — but it also still offers some previous-generation models and some more budget-minded models.

 Best iPhone for most people: iPhone 13

-Best iPhone overall: iPhone 12 Pro Max
+Best iPhone overall: iPhone 13 Pro

 Pros: Awesome camera, great battery life, excellent performance, great design

 Best small iPhone: iPhone 13 Mini

 Pros: Compact body, excellent performance, cheaper than other iPhone 13 models

 Given the smaller body, there are some tweaked features.
 The display, for example, sits in at 5.4 inches, while the battery is smaller than other models, and thus the battery life is a little lower.
 It’s still generally not that bad, and in fact, the iPhone 13 Mini’s battery is better than the standard-size iPhone 12’s was last year — so most won’t need to worry about the battery.

 Best cheap iPhone: iPhone SE